turnerlabs/terraform-ecs-fargate-background-worker/README.md

-# Terraform ECS Fargate
+# Terraform ECS Fargate Background Worker

-A set of Terraform templates used for provisioning web application stacks on [AWS ECS Fargate][fargate].
+A set of Terraform templates used for provisioning a background worker stack on [AWS ECS Fargate][fargate].
+This template is similar to the [web app template](https://github.com/turnerlabs/terraform-ecs-fargate) but without the ALB.
+This means that you get an ECS service without ingress.

 The templates are designed to be customized.
 The optional components can be removed by simply deleting the `.tf` file.